knosmos/advent-2024/README.md

 ### Day 11
 1. Simulation, repeatedly regenerating the stones according to the rules.
 We use a dictionary (storing the quantity of each stone number) to prevent repeated computation.
 2. Because of the efficiency from the dictionary, we simply increase the iteration count.
+### Day 12
+1. Floodfill to get the cells in each region.
+Then, count the perimeter by subtracting edges that are between two cells.
+2. The number of sides is equal to the number of corners.
+I bash the number of corners that each cell has by checking all locations of corners (both outside/convex and inside/concave corners).
+### Day 13
+1. After regex parsing, bash the number of button presses.
+The solution seems to be unique.
+2. Solve the system of linear equations with numpy.
+Due to numerical imprecision, I had to round numpy's outputs.